MRD2001/HomeWork1/CaseStudy01.md

 ![Chime Logo] (ChimeLogo.jpg)
 * Founded in 2013 in San Fracisco Bay Area, USA.
 By Chris Britt and Ryan King.
 Also, Publicy launched in 2014 on the Dr. Phil show when he surprised his guests with a **chime card** and $5,000.

+> Their mission statement "We created chime because we beleive everyone deserves financial peace of mind.
+We're building a new kind of bank account that helps members get ahead by making managing money easy.
+It's your money, It's your life, Chime in.."

 > Chris Britt, a Self-made billionair,  worked at VISA and prepaid card company Green Dot, before coofounding Chime with Ryan King in 2013.
 Both were living in the same San Francisco neighbourhood.The chat about banking and payments and the oppurtunities the space represented.They wanted to make an impact outside the silicon Vally bubble, they decided to make the changes to people's financial health and provide a financial peace of mind to the american consumer.
 Chime started as a mobile banking APP and debit card with no monthly fees.
 The company depended on third party payments platform, but as started to scale up the company adopted a strategy to insource all the components of its digital stack allowing eventually to control their destiny.
 During the pandmic, one of Chime's most popular features was a stimulate advance-it let the customers borrow $1,200 before their goverment check arrives.It took Chime one year to reach one million customer account, in 20019 they have 5 Million customer accout.

 > Chime raised $2.6B in funding over 10 rounds.
 The funding started on August 2013 through seed round with $3.8M by 3 investors and one partner investor.
 2 Rounds of Series A funding in 2014 and 2016, followed by Series B round in 2017.
 The funding rounding continue as the company proven sucess through series C, D, E and recently raised another $1.1B in a form of Late State Ventur or series G By August 13, 2021 which makes the total to $2.6B.
 In addition to funding, the company